-- The results of the Enhanced Georgia High School Graduation Tests (E-GHSGT), administered annually in March are scheduled to arrive in LEAs and the Georgia Department of Education (GDOE) in May. - The results of the Criterion-Referenced Competency Tests (CRCT), administered annually in April/May, will be returned to schools and LEAs two to four weeks after answer documents are received for scoring. - Each LEA and school will be informed of its AYP status to allow sufficient' time to notify parents about public school choice or supplemental educational service options, time for parents to make an informed decision, and time to implement public school choice and supplemental educational services before the beginning of the next academic year.
+- The results of the Georgia High School Graduation Tests (GHSGT), administered annually in March are scheduled to arrive in LEAs and the Georgia Department of Education (GaDOE) in May.7 - The results of the Criterion-Referenced Competency Tests (CRCT), administered annually in April/May, will be returned to schools and LEAs five days after answer documents are received for scoring.8 - Each LEA and school will be informed of its AYP status to allow sufficient' time to notify parents about public school choice or supplemental educational service options, time for parents to make an informed decision, and time to implement public school choice and supplemental educational services before the beginning of the next academic year.

-&lt;sup>8 State Testing Dates are listed on the Georgia Department of Education web site at: www.doe.k12.ga.us/curriculum/testing/index.asp.
+7 State Testing Dates are listed on the Georgia Department of Education web site at: www.doe.k12.ga.us/curriculum/testing/index.asp.

-&lt;sup>9 State Testing Dates, as listed in footnote above.
+8 State Testing Dates, as listed in footnote above.